rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### 1909 Oddity ?

-One possible oddity regarding the two 1909 editions of the forms is that for the forms sampled, the earlier "6,000 V '09" edition was only used for recording 1910 rainfall, with the later "7,000 X '09" edition being used for 1909 records.
+One possible oddity regarding the two 1909 versions of the form is that for the examples sampled, the earlier "6,000 V '09" version was only used for recording 1910 rainfall, with the later "7,000 X '09" version being used for 1909 records.

 This may just be down to a small sample size.